choiboy98/cs-sail-git-lesson/README.md

 - When you are creating a new issue,
   - Clarify what you are trying to resolve in your title (_for now_ **your name**)
   - Further describe what the issue entails
+- **This only applies if you have permission to write on the branch**
   - Now, you would assign the issue to other people, but in this case, assign it to yourself

 ![issue-5](/images/Issues-5.png)
+- **This only applies if you have permission to write on the branch**
   - After you assign yourself, assign an **_epic_** or a **_tag_** to your issue.
 This will organize your issues based on these tags.

 ![issue-6](/images/Issues-6.png)
 - Now submit your issue!